moneykit/moneykit-ruby/docs/LinksApi.md

 /links/import

-Creates a new link with pre-populated accounts and transactions.
+Creates a new link with pre-populated accounts and (optionally) transactions.
 The new link will     be created in an initially `disconnected` state, with an error code of `auth_expired`, but all data will be available.
-As with any disconnected link, the imported link can then be reconnected at any time by starting a new     <a href=#operation/create_link_session>/link-session</a> with `existing_link_id` set to the link's `link_id`.
+As with any disconnected link, the imported link can then be reconnected at any time by starting a new     <a href=#operation/create_link_session>link-session</a> with `existing_link_id` set to the link's `link_id`.
 Note that the link can be     reconnected using any suitable provider.     <p>     The imported data has a maximum size limit of 1MB, which corresponds very roughly to about 4000 transactions.
 The data is processed synchronously, so you can expect a delay of up to 10 seconds before the response is     transmitted.
-You should set generous HTTP read timeouts to avoid disconnecting before the import is complete.
+For large imports, you should set generous HTTP read timeouts to avoid disconnecting before the     import is complete.
+Alternatively, you can import only accounts, and then use the <a href=/api/operation/import_transactions>import-transactions</a>     endpoint to add transactions in batches.

 ### Examples